-Rice is a great side dish and easy to cook, but on its own it tends to be somewhat plain.
+Rice is a great side dish and easy to cook, but on its own, it tends to be somewhat plain.
 One of the benefits of that plainness is that it can serve as an excellent blank canvas for other stronger flavors.
-The herbs and spices below are among the best ones to give your rice a little flavor and make it an even more enjoyable side dish for your favorite foods.
+The herbs and spices below are among the best to give your rice a little flavor and make it an even more enjoyable side dish for your favorite foods.

 Cinnamon, cumin, and cardamom

 Saffron is arguably the most popular spice for rice.
-Not only does it give the rice saffron’s subtle floral notes, it brings a bright yellow color to it as well.
+Not only does it give the rice saffron’s subtle floral notes, but it also brings a bright yellow color to it as well.
 Saffron can be used with any kind of rice, but it is most often added to basmati rice.

 Five spice powder